FrictionTribologyEnigma/slippy/doc/index.rst

 Examples
 --------

-Examples showing how to solve common triboology problems or use specific classes.
+Examples showing how to solve common triboology problems and how to extend slippy to suit your own needs.
 If you are having trouble with a concept this is where to look.

 .. toctree::
    :maxdepth: 1